The Seekers: 1990s, 2000s and 2010s

 The Seekers reunited late in 1992, with the classic line-up of Durham, Guy, Potger and Woodley.
-In March 1992, all four met together for the first time in 20 years at a restaurant in Toorak, an inner suburb of Melbourne.
+In March 1992, all four had met together for the first time in 20 years at a restaurant in Toorak, an inner suburb of Melbourne.
 Before then they had never talked about reforming; they just wanted to get to know each other again.
 It was two months later that they decided to do a reunion concert, which led to a 102-date tour.
 The 25-Year Silver Jubilee Reunion Celebration tour in 1993 was sufficiently successful that the group continued to perform and record together, on and off, until shortly before Judith Durham's death in August 2022.
 From 1993 until 2022 they staged several sell-out tours of Australia, New Zealand and the UK.
-The group issued several new albums, including the studio albums Future Road in October 1997 (which peaked at No. 4 on the ARIA Albums Chart) and Morningtown Ride to Christmas (which reached the top 20 in 2001) Both albums were certified platinum.
+The group issued several new albums, including the studio albums Future Road in October 1997 (which peaked at No. 4 on the ARIA Albums Chart) and Morningtown Ride to Christmas (which reached the top 20 in 2001).
+Both albums were certified platinum.

-In 1995, the group were inducted into the ARIA Hall of Fame.
+In 1995, the group was inducted into the ARIA Hall of Fame.
 In the build up to the Sydney 2000 Summer Olympics, an ABC TV satire, The Games, parodied the Seekers in the final episode, "The End".
 Durham had suffered a broken hip and sang "The Carnival Is Over" in a wheelchair at the closing ceremony of the related Paralympic Games on 29 October.
 Long Way to the Top was a 2001 Australian Broadcasting Corporation six-part documentary on the history of Australian rock and roll from 1956 to the modern era.
 The Seekers featured on the second episode, "Ten Pound Rocker 1963–1968", broadcast on 22 August, in which Durham and Woodley discussed their early work on a cruise ship, meeting Tom Springfield and their success in Britain.
 Four of their songs were played during the episode: "I'll Never Find Another You", "The Carnival Is Over", "A World of Our Own" and "Georgy Girl".

 In October 2002, on the 40th anniversary of their formation, they were the subjects of a special issue of Australian postage stamps.
 On 1 September 2006, they were presented with the Key to the City by Melbourne's Lord Mayor, John So.
 In February 2009, the SBS TV program RocKwiz hosted a 50th anniversary concert at the Myer Music Bowl, RocKwiz Salutes the Bowl, which included "World of Our Own" performed by Rebecca Barnard and Billy Miller and "The Carnival Is Over" by Durham.